Enjoy this interview with Cory Walker currently playing with Mountain Heart! Thanks for reading.

 CORY: Let’s just talk banjo!

 SANDI: Gear.
-Go in depth on your instrument(s), picks, strings, etc. People always love to hear about gear.
+Go in-depth on your instrument(s), picks, strings, etc. People always love to hear about gear.

 CORY: I play a 2000 Gibson Earl Scruggs Golden Deluxe banjo with a maple Robin Smith compound radius neck.
-I use GHS JD Crowe studio light set.
-Golden gate thumb picks and national fingerpicks.
+I use the GHS JD Crowe studio light set.
+Golden Gate thumb picks and national fingerpicks.
 I also play a great Tim Davis custom maple banjo with a similar compound radius neck.

 SANDI: Can you talk about how you like your instruments set up?

 SANDI: I see you have played with some great players such as Sierra Hull, Tony Rice, Ricky Skaggs, Clay Hess, Dailey and Vincent.
-You mentioned you are currently playing more what I would call progressive bluegrass especially when playing with Mountain Heart.
+You mentioned you are currently playing more what I would call progressive bluegrass, especially when playing with Mountain Heart.
 What would you say is your favorite style of music to listen to and favorite to play?

 CORY: I like all styles of music.
 I have a special love of improvised music; newgrass, jazz, whatever music.

 SANDI: What musicians have you studied?